gitublemon-collab/Custom-Super-Maker/README.md

 It replaces the bloated stock system with a lightweight custom ROM by rebuilding your super.img.
 No complex setup.
 No terminal sorcery.
 Just a few clicks and URLs.

+STATUS: EXPERIMENTAL
+This workflow is currently in active development and is not yet 100% stable.
+Please stay tuned for updates.
+If you encounter bugs, please report them in the Issues tab.

 ---

 ## 🛠️ Why Is This Even Necessary?